rustyxlol/rustyxlol.github.io/content/posts/personal/2022-06-19-Learning-Vim.md

 6. No idea.
 Probably accidental.
 7. o for a line below, O for a line above, {n}o/O for n lines above/below

-Besides that, maybe I'll hang out in vimtutor for a bit
+Besides that, maybe I'll hang out in vimtutor for a bit.

+### Day 2

+Nothing much besides learning a few more controls, getting the hang of vim bit by bit and surprisingly, using those keybindings in places I shouldn't use, like Chrome or MS Word.
+New discoveries involve:

+1. `a` to enter insert mode in front of the character
+2. `A` to enter insert mode at the last character in line
+3. `I` to enter insert mode at the first character in line.